Bible Translation Isn’t Finished Until Every Language Has Heard

 — Matthew 22:37–39 (CSB)

 When you adopt a verse, you’re not just giving—you’re loving.
 You’re loving God by sharing His Word and loving your neighbor by giving them access to it.
-Every verse translated is a seed planted, a door unlocked, and a heart awakened.
+Every verse adopted creates the opportunity for transformation.